team-jwd/cold-brew/readme.md

   * `selector`: a CSS selector that will select the DOM element the simulated input will happen to
   * `attributes`: an object containing additional attributes by which to filter the CSS selector.
 If no filtering is desired, `{}` should be provided.
   * `userInput`: the data that the simulated user will input, if applicable.
 Required if `action` is `'sendKeys'`.

+Returns: Promise that resolves when all of the individual navigation events resolve or rejects with TypeError if one of the navigation events does not locate a matching element on the page.

+Throws TypeError if the `action` entry in any of the elements of `navigationEvents` is invalid.

 Usage example:
 ```javascript